Headshots

 Book Your Session

-Contact the studio and mention that you need a professional headshot.
+Contact the studio and mention that you need a professional headshot — full Boston headshot packages and pricing are on the investment page.
 Tell me your industry and what platforms the image is for — that shapes wardrobe guidance before the session.

 Sessions start at $395.
-Studio at 83 E Water St in Rockland.
+Studio at 83 E Water Street in Rockland.
 Also see: Boston Headshots for the full service overview.

 Frequently Asked Questions